furrer-lab/abn/README.md

 _Note: You might need to prepend `sudo ` to this command._

 All you need for the installation is to have the R-package [pak](https://pak.r-lib.org/) installed.
-`pak` is installed like any other R-package, however, it relies on `curl` being installed on your system, so we make sure it is there:
+`pak` is installed like any other R-package, however, it relies on `curl` being present on your system, so we make sure it is there:

   ```bash
   apt-get install libcurl4-openssl-dev